 This department also provides centre of expertise and organisational co-ordination for procurement and contract management functions.
-The team lead knowledge management disciplines including digitisation, management of physical and digital records, and compliance with relevant documentation.

 Group entities

 COUNCIL CONTROLLED ORGANISATIONS

 Council currently delivers a variety of services through Council Controlled Organisations (CCOs).

 Council delivers strategic services or initiatives through a CCO where it considers this is a more effective, efficient and financially viable option compared to other means of delivery.